sfidanza/j2ee-hello-world/README.md

 ## Production setup

-To run on docker swarm, use the following commands (images must either be available in container repository or have been built locally before, using `docker-compose build` for example):
+To run on docker swarm, use the following commands (images must either be available in container repository or have been built locally before, using `docker compose build` for example):

-    docker-compose -f docker-compose.yml config | docker stack deploy -c - helloWorld docker stack rm helloWorld
+    docker compose -f docker-compose.yml config | docker stack deploy -c - helloWorld docker stack rm helloWorld

 ## References